AttributeValue/nto-website-tmp/README.md

 ## About This Project

 This project is designed to:
-- Demonstrate client-side simulated eCommerce experience
+- Demonstrate a client-side simulated ecommerce experience.
-- Provide base website for integrating Agentforce and Data 360.
+- Provide base website for integrating Agentforce Marketing and Data 360.

 ## Custom Hosting